Home

 4. It is recommended that fully automatic timing be used.
 If the meet is manually timed, three time keepers shall time each competitor independently.
 If the times differ the median time shall be adopted.
 If for any reason only two register times, and they differ, the slower of the two shall be adopted as official.

 6. In the high jump and pole vault the games committee (not the athletes!) will set the starting height and the bar will be raised by 3cm (for high jump) and 10cm (for pole vault).
 The specific sets of heights (for example, high jump bar going through 2.00m, or 2.01m, or 2.02m; or pole vault bar going thru 4.00 m or 4.01m or 4.02m , etc) can be announced well in advance of the event and the starting heights adjusted downward to accommodate all athletes.
+It is not recommended that the athletes determine the starting height, a common and faulty practice only in the US.
+Not only does this practice give the weakest athletes a competitive advantage but it makes the decathlon the world's only sport where the weakest athletes set the rules!

 7. All measurements are metric.
 It is recommended that all measurements be made with a steel tape.
 The shot put, discus and javelin throws are measured to the least centimeter.
 Until recently the discus and javelin had to be measured to the least even centimeter.
 This is no longer the case.